Package 'spldv'

 R

-numeric.
+Integer.
 Only valid if vce = "ml".
 It indicates the number of draws used to compute the simulated probability in the RIS estimator.

 x, object